sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ### New interface: CompositeByteBuf

 A new interface named `CompositeByteBuf` defines various advanced operations for composite buffer implementations.
 A user can save bulk memory copy operations using a composite buffer at the cost of relatively expensive random access.
-To crease a new composite buffer, use either `Unpooled.wrappedBuffer(...)` like before or `Unpooled.compositeBuffer(...)`.
+To create a new composite buffer, use either `Unpooled.wrappedBuffer(...)` like before or `Unpooled.compositeBuffer(...)`.

 ### Predictable NIO buffer conversion

 The contract of `ChannelBuffer.toByteBuffer()` and its variants were not deterministic enough in 3.x.
-It was impossible for a user to know if they will return a view buffer with shared data or a copied buffer with separate data.
+It was impossible for a user to know if they would return a view buffer with shared data or a copied buffer with separate data.
 4.0 replaces `toByteBuffer()` with `ByteBuf.nioBufferCount()`, `nioBuffer()`, and `nioBuffers()`.
 If `nioBufferCount()` returns `0`, a user can always get a copied buffer by calling `copy().nioBuffer()`.

 ### Little endian support changes